 The rooftop work environment requires that special safety measures be taken to prevent a dangerous fall.
 Falls from height are a leading cause of death in the workplace.
-General industry OSHA standards require all drops over six feet to be protected by a fall protection system.
-A roof is a place where the proper fall protection measures must be taken seriously.
+General industry OSHA standards require all drops greater than 4 feet to be protected by a fall protection system.

-All of our roof fall protection solutions will help you prevent falls off a roof.
-If you need help selecting the right form of fall protection, please contact our knowledgeable sales staff.
-They will help you to understand the pros and cons of each roof fall protection system.
+All of our roof fall protection solutions will help mitigate the risk of falls while working at height.
+Need help?
+Our safety experts are here to help ensure you're selecting the right form of fall protection for the job!
+Contact our knowledgeable fall consultants today.
+They will help you to understand the pros and cons of each roof fall protection system and equipment.

 Employees access the roof for many different reasons.
 Whether someone is servicing an HVAC unit or cleaning a drain, the proper fall protection measures must be in place.
 OSHA generally accepts that any person working within 15 feet of a roof edge needs to be protected.